MicrosoftDocs/terminal/TerminalDocs/tutorials/custom-prompt-setup.md

 Now, each new PowerShell instance will start by importing Oh My Posh and setting your command line theme.

 If you receive a script error when trying to open a new PowerShell instance, your Execution Policy for PowerShell may be restricted.
-To set your PowerShell Execution Policy to unrestricted, use the following command:
+To set your PowerShell Execution Policy to unrestricted, you will need to launch PowerShell as an administrator and then use the following command:

 ```powershell
 Set-ExecutionPolicy -ExecutionPolicy Unrestricted